-After the completion of this offering, HCG Holdings LLC will control approximately % of our outstanding common stock, or approximately % if the underwriters exercise their over-allotment option in full.
+After the completion of this offering, HCG Holdings LLC will control approximately 27.3% of our outstanding common stock, or approximately 23.9% if the underwriters exercise their over-allotment option in full.
 As a result, after this offering, HCG Holdings LLC will continue to have the power to significantly influence all matters submitted to our stockholders, including the election of our directors and amendments to our certificate of incorporation, and will have the ability to significantly influence any transaction that requires the approval of stockholders regardless of whether or not other stockholders believe that any such transactions are in their own best interests.
 So long as HCG Holdings LLC continues to own a significant amount of the outstanding shares of our common stock, it will continue to be able to strongly influence or effectively control our decisions.

-The value of your investment may be subject to sudden decreases due to the potential volatility of the price of our common stock.
+The trading history of our common stock is characterized by low trading volume which can result in price volatility.
+The value of your investment may be subject to sudden decreases due to the volatility of the price of our common stock.